 The gas-fueled tankless heater is also almost twice as expensive as the electric tankless heater and requires additional expertise during installation.

-For old houses, homeowners may also be faced with the financial burden of having to upgrade their electrical systems.
+For old houses, homeowners may also face the financial burden of upgrading their electrical systems.

 #4 Add-On Equipment May Be Required

-In many tankless heater systems, homeowners may need to purchase certain add-ons depending on their location.
+In many tankless heater systems, homeowners may need to purchase specific add-ons depending on their location.

-In some areas, homeowners may have to worry about water softeners to prolong the lifespan of the system.
+In some areas, homeowners may have to worry about water softeners to prolong the system’s lifespan.

 #5 Size Matters

-The size of the water heater matters in relation to its delivery.
+The size of the water heater matters concerning its delivery.

-Smaller tankless water heaters may be incapable of serving the needs of the home simultaneously.
+Smaller tankless water heaters may be incapable of serving the home’s needs simultaneously.